-15.9.
-The Contracting Authority shall make payments to the Coordinator to the bank account referred to in the financial identification form in Annex V, which allows the identification of the funds paid by the Contracting Authority.
-The Contracting Authority shall make payments in euro or in the currency of the country to which it belongs, in accordance with the currency set in the Special Conditions.
-The Grant Beneficiary has to provide details of the bank account or sub-account into which the EU funds will be paid.
+payments to the Coordinator to the bank accounttreferred to in the financial identification form inIAnnex V, which allows the identification of thedfunds paid by the Contracting Authority.
+TheGContracting Authority shall make payments ingeuro or in the currency of the country to which itgbelongs, in accordance with the currency set ingthe Special Conditions.g The Grant Beneficiary has to provide details of the bank account or sub-account into which the EU funds will be paid.
 It is not necessary to open a project-specific account provided the Contracting Authority's contribution and the project financial flows can be traced.
-There is no obligation to open interest-bearing accounts for projects financed by the EU BUDGET, nor to report on or repay the interest earned.
-Reports shall be submitted in the currency set out in the Special Conditions, and may be drawn from financial statements denominated in other currencies, on the basis of the Beneficiary(ies)'s applicable legislation and applicable accounting standards.
-In such case and for the purpose of reporting, conversion into the currency set in the Special Conditions shall be made using the rate of exchange at which the Contracting Authority 's contribution was recorded in the Beneficiary(ies)'s accounts, unless otherwise provided for in the Special Conditions.
-Costs incurred in other currencies than the one used in the Beneficiary(ies)'s accounts shall be converted using the monthly Inforeuro on the date of payment or according to its usual accounting practices if so provided for in the Special Conditions.
-However this obligation regarding interest still exists for projects financed by the EDF, unless falling under the conditions set out under Art.7.2 of the Special Conditions.
+There is no obligation to open interest-bearing accounts for projects financed by the EU BUDGET, nor to report on or repay the interest earned. out in the Special Conditions, and may be drawn from financial statements denominated in other currencies, on the basis of the Beneficiary(ies)'s applicable legislation and applicable accounting standards.
+In such case and for the purpose of reporting, conversion into the currency set in the Special Conditions shall be made using the rate of exchange at which the Contracting Authority 's contribution was recorded in the Beneficiary(ies)'s accounts, unless otherwise provided for in the Special Conditions.HCosts incurred in other currencies than the one used in the Beneficiary(ies)'s accounts shall beH However this obligation regarding interest still exists for projects financed by the EDF, unless falling under the conditions set out under Art.7.2 of the Special Conditions.
 In particular, there is no such obligation in the case of redistribution of the pre-financing by the Coordinator to the other Beneficiary(ies) or Affiliated Entity(ies).
-Even in cases when there is an obligation to open interest-bearing accounts, in countries where it is impossible to do so (e.g. an Islamic banking system) or if the costs for opening and/or maintaining an interest-bearing account equals or exceeds the expected interest, applicants may be exempted from this obligation by submitting a declaration of honour to this fact.
-This exemption has to be inserted in the Special Conditions.
+Even in cases when there is an obligation to open interest-bearing accounts, in countries where it is impossible to do so (e.g. an Islamic banking system) or if the costs for opening and/or maintaining an interest-bearing account equals or exceeds the expected interest, applicants may be exempted from this obligation by submitting a declaration of honour to this